 This program offers short-term, confidential counseling for active Michigan Medicine employees and their immediate families.
 Counselors can help employees work through workplace and personal problems.

 Mental and emotional health resources and online screenings to help you manage the ups and downs of life.

-Many women experience a phenomenon called “postpartum blues,” characterized by extreme sensitivity, moodiness and sleep problems.
+Many women experience a phenomenon called “postpartum blues."

 U-M Benefits and Policies